liuzhousi/FPGC4/Documentation/docs/progress.md

 - talk about memory bottleneck, Instruction per clock cycle.
 - add design mistakes for io wing (uart pulldown, no shield to ground)
 - add uart bootloader code/description to bootloader section
+- think about removing bootloader code in documentation
+- add some snippet of code + binary in assembler documentation
 - check if uart bootloader jumpt to addr 5 or addr 0 when done
+- add new functions to assembler page
+	- rbp rsp mapped to r14 r15 for c compiler
+	- added negative offset option for read, write and copy instruction
+- add page for C compiler
+	- add that r12 is used as tmp register (use example)
+	- explain x86_64 -> b332 and similarities
+	- note about the 4 word int offset because x86_64 has byte addressable memory (FPGC4 has word addressable memory).
+But because plenty of space and simplification for print statements in text, it is not worth it (for now) to change it to 1 word offset and risk more compiler bugs.
+This means that chars are stored in 32 bit spaces and therefore have no overflow.
+This also means that using variables longer that 32 bits (longs) are cutoff at 32 bits.
+Should not be a big issue, since we only have 27 bits addresses anyways.
+	- testing compiler: currently by hand using gtkwave.
+In the future: 1) create single command for compiling c -> asm, asm -> machine -> uploading to FPGC4.
+2) add software reset over UART, so we can upload without user interaction.
+3) add asm code in tests.c files (at end of main) that send return code over UART back to pc.
+4) use automated compiling, reset+upload, listen for return code, to verify if a test was successful.
+5) create muliple tests.c files to test all functionality.
+	- make a list of what is supported and some things that are not supported (division, switch)

+## Todo C compiler related
+- [done] Add neg offset flag in READ and WRITE and COPY instructions
+- [done] Implement neg offset for READ and WRITE and COPY instructions
+- [done] Map the name rbp and rsp to r14 and r15 in assembler
+- add int1-4 functions
+- add prefix with load 0x700000 rsp
+- change return for hald on main
+- change main from int to void
+- add more instructions and test files
+- eventually clean up code, remove size arg
+- add inline assembly
+- add static defines (apply before preprocessor)
+- add hex support!!! (and binary while at it) (better do this in preprocessing)
+- add bitwise | ^ and & operators (look at commit 31180511de0f95cf5dbda0bf98df71901a2fd1ed)

+## Future improvements (FPGC5?)
+- Maybe byte addressable memory
+- Maybe pipelining
+- Maybe DMA controller
+- Maybe SDRAM for framebuffer (shared between CPU and GPU)